Omar Duterte: Political career

+Barangay politics (2023–2025)

 Duterte's political career began as a barangay chairperson in Buhangin Proper, Davao City, when he was elected unopposed in 2023.

+House of Representatives (2025–present)

 In 2025, he was elected as the representative for Davao City's 2nd congressional district.

 Upon the opening of the 20th Congress, he became part of the independent Davao-based bloc alongside his father Paolo Duterte (Davao City–1st), Harold Duterte (PPP), and Isidro Ungab (Davao City–3rd).

 Personal life

-Marriage

 Duterte is married to Jennifer Yamuta since 2019.
-Together, they have a son named Godfrey Arturo Duterte, born in 2019 and a daughter Ronika born in 2021.
+Together, they have a son named Godfrey Arturo Duterte, born in 2019 and a daughter named Ronika, born in 2021.